dart-lang/site-www/src/_guides/get-started.md

     style="border: 1px solid #ccc;">
 </iframe>

-Note that DartPad does not allow you to import libraries except for a few core ones.
+Note that DartPad supports only a few core libraries.
-If you want functionality from other libraries, such as dart:io, you'll need to install an SDK.
+If you want to use other libraries, such as dart:io or libraries from packages, you'll need to install an SDK.

 <div class="get-started-table__text">